Candidates

 Understanding the syntax and feature differences between Python and MicroPython is crucial for developers transitioning between these two environments.
 Both languages use a similar syntax, making it relatively easy for Python developers to pick up MicroPython.
 However, there are some key differences to note.
 For instance, Python uses whitespace to delimit blocks of code, a feature that is also present in MicroPython.
 However, MicroPython is designed to be more efficient and does not support some of the extra features found in standard Python.

 Another important distinction is performance optimization.
 MicroPython is a lean and efficient implementation tailored for low-resource environments.
+MicroPython has a minimal runtime designed for embedded systems, which includes a lightweight interpreter and compiler.
 While it implements a subset of Python 3.4 features, some behaviors and functionalities may differ.
-These optimizations ensure that MicroPython can run effectively on microcontrollers, but developers need to be mindful of the constraints and differences when writing code.
+These optimizations guarantee that MicroPython can run effectively on microcontrollers, but developers need to be mindful of the constraints and differences when writing code.

 Core Python Libraries vs MicroPython Modules